 - Content Operations and Creators (Subject Experts)

 - Content Users

-Where written content strategy documents exist, they will be reviewed and evaluated.
+Where written strategy documents exist, they will be reviewed and evaluated.
 Representative assets for all types of content will be assessed.
-This assessment looks at strategy for sales and the sales channel, as well as for marketing tactics.
+This assessment looks at information strategy for sales and the sales channel, as well as for marketing tactics.

 Structured interviews will be conducted with key stakeholders in marketing, sales and content operations.
 Often poor content strategy impacts the content production process and personnel most significantly.

-Content Strategy Assessment Outputs and Deliverables
+Information and Content Strategy Assessment Outputs and Deliverables

 The result of this work is a written assessment based on the competency model.
 Where possible and helpful, customer assets are inserted as examples.